Evan Almighty: Theatrical

-The premiere for the film was held on June 10, 2007 and guests included Adam Sandler, David Hasselhoff, Kate Flannery, Eddie Murphy, Kevin James, and Mindy Kaling, among others.
+The premiere for the film was held on June 10, 2007, and guests included Adam Sandler, David Hasselhoff, Kate Flannery, Eddie Murphy, Kevin James, and Mindy Kaling, among others.

 Home media

-The film was released on HD DVD and DVD on October 9, 2007 and was the fourth-most rented DVD of the week earning $6.4 million.
+The film was released on HD DVD and DVD on October 9, 2007, by Universal Studios Home Entertainment, and was the fourth-most rented DVD of the week earning $6.4 million.
 In the film's first six weeks of release it earned $27,676,676 in domestic DVD sales.
-The HD-DVD and DVD's special features include deleted scenes, outtakes, cast interviews, and footage of the animals used in the film.
+The HD DVD and DVD's special features include deleted scenes, outtakes, cast interviews, and footage of the animals used in the film.
 The film was released on Blu-ray on August 7, 2012.

 Proposed ban

 Malaysia's Muslim Consumers Association (PPIM) called for a ban on the film, claiming it is offensive to Islam.
 Secretary-General Maamor Osman claimed that the film was depicting the great flood as comedy and characterized God with the portrayal of a human, both of which are considered blasphemous in Islam.
-Similarly there was some public protest against Bruce Almighty being shown in theaters, but that movie was released on DVD and was also shown on television broadcasts.
+Similarly there was some public protest against Bruce Almighty being shown in theaters, but that film was released on DVD and was also shown on television broadcasts.
 Evan Almighty was still released in Malaysia on August 23, 2007.

 Reception

 Box office

-Though Evan Almighty was well hyped, especially with churchgoers, and had double the budget of Bruce Almighty, it performed under expectations.
+Though Evan Almighty was well-hyped, especially with churchgoers, and had double the budget of Bruce Almighty, it performed under expectations.
 On its first weekend, it opened in 5,200 screens in 3,604 theaters and earned $31.1 million (on its first two days the film earned $11.4 million followed by $8.3 million on Sunday).
 The opening was less than half of the first film's $68 million weekend ($85 million counting Memorial Day).
 Nikki Rocco, the president of distribution for Universal Pictures declared, "We never expected it to be much higher ... it is not unusual for family films to open at a level like this and build.
 This film will have legs."
 The film managed to remain at the third spot at the box office in its second week, before dropping to fifth place in its third week.

 Internationally, the film also opened in first place in Russia and Ukraine, earning $1.5 million in Russia with 329 venues and $179,000 in Ukraine at 64 locations.
 The gross in the opening weekends for the two countries was 10% and 11%, respectively, bigger than the opening for Bruce Almighty.
 Altogether, the film earned $173,418,781 worldwide with $100,462,298 in the U.S. and $72,956,483 in the international box office.

-According to Box Office Mojo, the film is the second highest-grossing film in the category "Supernatural Comedies with Religious Elements", directly behind Bruce Almighty.